imInez/isthatlowfodmap/readme.md

 They can make their collections and save recipies added by others.
 They are then presented with a table of recognized products and their safety in low FODMAP diet.
 For now it works for English and Polish ingredients.
-I'm still working on tihs project, with many enhancements planned.

 ## Technologies